sassoftware/saspy/_sources/getting-started.rst.txt

 Submit SAS code directly from Python session
 ============================================
-The preceeding examples demonstrate commonly used Python methods that are available with the SASPy module.
+The proceeding examples demonstrate commonly used Python methods that are available with this module.

-If you encounter a situation where you need to submit SAS statements directly to the SAS system, the submit method can accomplish that.
-The following example creates a side-by-side panel plot to compare employees who have left versus employees still working at the company, based on their business unit, median performance rating, and satisifaction level.
+If you encounter a situation where you need to submit SAS statements directly to the SAS system, you can use any of the 3 submit* methods to accomplish that.
+The following example creates a side-by-side panel plot to compare employees who have left versus employees still working at the company, based on their business unit, median performance rating, and satisfaction level.

 The submit method returns a dictionary with two keys: LOG and LST.
-The LST has the results to display and the LOG has the portion of the SAS log for the code submission.
+You can print() the LOG and sas.HTML() the LST.
+Or you can use the submitLST() method or the submitLOG() methods which automatically render the respective output for you.

 .. code-block:: ipython3

-    c = sas.submit("""
+    c = sas.submitLST("""
     proc sgpanel data=work._csv;
         PANELBY left;
         hbar sales / response=last_evaluation    stat=median;
         hbar sales / response=satisfaction_level stat=median;
     run;
     """)
-    HTML(c['LST'])

 Split the data into training and test
 =====================================
 Partitioning data is essential to avoid overfitting during model development.
-This can be achived using the partition method.
+This can be achieved using the partition method.
 In this example, the data is partitioned in-place and performs stratified sampling, based on the variable 'left.'
 If you do not specify a variable or the variable